jsapede/ohmigo-ha-pelletstove/README.md

 as said, the stove is working with its own target temperature we set a 21°C.

 if we want a lower target we have to tell sthe stove that it reaches its own target earlier, so if we want 20°C inbstead of 21°C we have to increase the value of the temperature sensor `sensor.capteur_salle_a_manger_temperature` with an offset `input_number.correction_sonde_poele`witch is set at the difference between the stove target temperature (21°C) and our real own target temperature (20°C)

+so each time we will change the target temperature on the climate, we will have to change this offset. this is done with an automation and a script described later in ths document.

 ### fake startup switch / stratup boolean (for future use)